What is IV Percentile and how to use it?

 Where to check the IV Percentile and is there a free IV Percentile scanner available?

-In all other cases, when you don’t need an IV Percentile scanner, you should see the IV Percentile in the trading software of your broker.
+You should also find the IV Percentile in the trading software of your broker.
 At least, these brokers are offering the IV Rank in their trading platforms:

 Interactive Brokers (also Captrader)